-The District received a request from the CUPE to hire more trades and grounds staff.
+The District received a request from CUPE to hire additional operations and grounds staff, in particular 1 welder, 1 grounds and 1 carpenter.

 The projected student growth in the 2020/2021 school year, the addition of several new school sites, an increase in portable needs and the regularly scheduled renovations, requires additional CUPE staff be hired.